martinwheatman/enguageMirror/doc/install.md

 <pre>
     docker pull martinwheatman/enguage
 </pre>
-    or, by copying the commands below at a Linux/Cygwin shell, clone this repo, and create a jar file using 'make jar', then run the test suite with the -t option:</p>
+    or, by copying the commands below at a Linux or Cygwin shell, clone this repo and create a jar file using 'make jar', then run the test suite with the -t option:</p>
 <pre>
     $ git clone https://github.com/martinwheatman/enguage.git